 The topic of Forecasted Contracted Capacity was discussed at length by the workgroup on a number of occasions.
 The discussions held are summarised, by date below.

-SHOULD THIS BE ORDERD BY DATE OR SHOULD WE HAVE 1 PARAGRAPH SUMMARY

 The Workgroup noted that the initial Forecasted Contracted Capacity (FCC) was provided with the sensitivity tool on Friday 21 February 2019, published on Monday 25 February 2019, with a single set of FCC values for each year along with the methodology to derive it.

 Some Workgroup Participants wished to have more clarity on the options available in relation to incorporating PARCA Reservations and new sites, further noting that PARCA should be considered as enduring contracts within the proposed FCC methodology.